Below: A map of the existing rigorous ‘what works’ evidence about institutional responses to child abuse, and summary of

 Clearly, many nonprofits and other types of institution are working on improving safe-guarding and child safety, and the issue has gained prominence because of the allegations about aid workers in Haiti, etc. It therefore seems important to establish what is already known and what still isn’t known about what interventions are effective at improving child safety in various situations.
 That should enable (i) delivery organisations and funders to make evidence-based decisions, where there is sound evidence, and (ii)researchers to prioritise producing evidence in the important gaps which still exist.
 To be clear, our study is a review of the existing evidence: we did not produce fresh primary research.

-An academic version of our report is currently going through peer review with the Campbell Collaboration.
+An academic version of our report has now gone through peer review with the Campbell Collaboration.
 The title is registered with the Campbell Collaboration, and that document contains the precise scope.
 The protocol is published by Campbell Collaboration here. which explains precisely what we did (search, screening, coding etc.) A non-academic version is here and summary of the findings is here.

 What evidence & gap maps are